nenadmarkus/p/3d-modeling-with-gpt-3/index.md

 ## Conclusion

+The results might not look great, but do indicate potential.

-There seem to be at least four possible ways to improve the results.
+There seem to be at least four possible ways for improvement.

 1. Use a larger language model (these are coming for sure!)
 2. Use a model specialized for code (like OpenAI Codex)